-Many of the victims of the Camp Lejeune water contamination have brought civil lawsuits seeking financial settlements for their injuries.
+Many of the Camp Lejeune water contamination victims have brought civil lawsuits seeking financial settlements for their injuries.
 Unfortunately, a harsh law in North Carolina called a statute of repose has effectively blocked all of these victims from pursuing their claims and getting the justice they deserve.
-Now, however, the U.S. Congress is poised to fix this injustice by passing a new federal law that will give former Lejeune residents the ability to file water contamination lawsuits despite the law in North Carolina.
+However, the U.S. Congress has now fixed this injustice by passing a new federal law that will allow former Lejeune residents to file water contamination lawsuits despite the law in North Carolina.

 Overview of Camp Lejeune Military Base